ccycle/formulative/README.md

-# OptDEC
+# Formulative

-OptDEC is a open-source tool for numerical simulation of ODE/PDE based on numerical optimization.
+Formulative is a open-source tool for numerical simulation of ODE/PDE based on numerical optimization.

 ## Usage Guide